 What fits into our carry-on backpacks is pretty much all we own these days.
-We have researched over 90% of our gear, and whatever made the cut fits our needs as minimalist travellers and is sure to stand the test of time.
+We have researched almost all our gear, and whatever made the cut fits our needs as location-independent, minimalist travelers and is sure to stand the test of time.
 Quality over quantity is not just a snappy phrase but a necessity for us.

-Since (re)watching some of the documentaries on (anti)consumerism and sustainability that inspired us to embark on our minimalist journey, we have added another dimension to our research: We want our gear not only to be technically the best gear for our lives as perpetual travellers but to be sourced in a way that does not harm our environment nor the people and communities involved in the process.
+Since (re)watching some of the documentaries on (anti)consumerism and sustainability that inspired us to embark on our minimalist journey, we have added another dimension to our research: We want our gear not only to be technically the best gear for our lifestyle but to be sourced in a way that does not harm our environment nor the people and communities involved in the process.

 How to find out more about my things?